1JonaB1/Wordclock/README.md

 # Wordclock
-My cheap Diy Wordclock with an Esp32 and WS2812b leds
+Diy Wordclock with an Esp32 and WS2812b leds.

 Features:
 - Time from ntp server